virmundi/NewDataForManagers/columns.md

 Columns are grouped into column families.
 A family has a row key.
 Depending on the actual system used, you can have either relatively static or dynamic columns within the family.

 By "relatively static" I mean that a column family can say, "I have these possible columns, but not every row in the family provides them all.
 They just can't add extras."
 Dynamic means just that: no fixed schema.
 Dynamic columns enable you to essentially create pre-calculated rows just as you would with a materialized view in RDBMS land.
 Let's say you have a project submission  request with comments.
-A dynamic row might have the submitted document, it's meta-data for the evaluation process and each comment by the reviewers represented by the dynamic columns where the column name is the reviewer id and the column value is the comment.
+A dynamic row might have the submitted document, its meta-data for the evaluation process and each comment by the reviewers represented by the dynamic columns where the column name is the reviewer id and the column value is the comment.

 Super column families are like a view over multiple column families.
 If you need to analyze two or more column families at once, you should look at using super columns. **Quick Note:** super column families might be deprecated in some engines; RTFM before committing to a modeling paradigm.